 Internship experiences are an essential component of your education.
 An internship provides you with a chance to learn new skills, network with professionals in your field, apply coursework to a real-world work situation, and explore career options.
 While many factors impact success in the job search, internship experience will typically make you a more competitive candidate.

-- Schedule an appointment with a Career Services staff member to get help finding a site.
+Schedule an appointment with Alyssa Gostonczik, Intern and Employer Relations Coordinator, to get help finding a site.

-- Find a site and report your internship.
+Find a site, report your internship and fill out a Student Learning Outcome form available from Alyssa Gostonczik.
 Your information will be reviewed and passed on to your academic advisor for approval.